share424/neural-network-from-scratch/README.md

 ## YouTube Series

 This code was developed as part of my YouTube series on building neural networks from scratch.
-Watch the series here: [YouTube Channel Link]
+Watch the series here: [Link](https://www.youtube.com/watch?v=qXRJnMe2NNc)

 ## Contributing